 But he said many officials probably won't be amenable to that course, so property tax reform and other efforts can be temporary, achievable goals for improving the city's situation.

 He said he supports reducing taxes for businesses, encouraging them to move to York City.
-Taxes will decrease for everyone in the city if there are more businesses present to field more of the burden, he said.

 As an elected official, he would support legislation to allow local governments to decide how to fund themselves, be that through property or sales taxes or other means, he said.